1908 Chicago Cubs season

 The 1908 Chicago Cubs season was the 37th season of the Chicago Cubs franchise, the 33rd in the National League, and the 16th at West Side Park.
 It involved the Cubs winning their third consecutive National League pennant, as well as the World Series for the second consecutive year.
+They were the first team to repeat as World Series champions.

 This team included four future Hall of Famers: manager / first baseman Frank Chance, second baseman Johnny Evers, shortstop Joe Tinker, and pitcher Mordecai Brown.
 In 1908, Brown finished second in the NL in wins and earned run average.
 This would be the last World Series victory for the Cubs until 2016; it would also take until 2003 – an MLB and North American professional sports record of 95 years – for the Cubs to win their next playoff series.

 Regular season

 Season summary

 Composite image of post-season eligible players of the 1908 Chicago Cubs.

 The Cubs started the season in Cincinnati.
 Orval Overall was the Cubs' Opening Day starting pitcher.
 Overall gave up five hits and committed an error in the first inning as the Reds took a 5–0 lead.
 The Cubs tied the game in the sixth and won the game in the ninth.
 Cubs pinch hitter Heinie Zimmerman drove in Johnny Evers.
 Mordecai "Three Finger" Brown pitched in the ninth and got a save for the Cubs.

 The home opener was on April 22.
 Owner Charles Murphy had added several new seats to the stadium.
 Long-time Cub player-manager Cap Anson threw out the first pitch.
 Tinker, Evers, and Chance turned their second double play of the season as the Cubs beat the Reds by a score of 7–3.

 On June 30, the Pittsburgh Pirates took first place, as the Cubs lost to the Cincinnati Reds.
 Starting on July 2, the Pirates started a critical five game series against the Cubs.
 In the first game, Three Finger Brown threw a six hit, no walk shutout, winning the game 3–0.
 Brown was 10–1 on the season.

 On September 26, starting pitcher Ed Reulbach became the only pitcher in Major League Baseball history to pitch two shutouts on the same day.
 That day, the Cubs played a doubleheader against the Brooklyn Dodgers.
 Reulbach pitched both games to completion, which the Cubs won by scores of 5–0 and 3–0.